murchandamus/bips/bip-update-process.md

 The BIP editors are intended to fulfill administrative and editorial responsibilities.
 The BIP editors monitor BIP changes, and update BIP headers as appropriate.

-BIP editors may also, at their option, unilaterally make and merge strictly-editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.
+BIP editors may also, at their option, unilaterally make and merge strictly editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.